Rise Robots Rise

 Rise Robots Rise is an American experimental hip-hop band, signed to TVT in the early 1990s, and later to Fibre Productions.
 The songs of Spawn are credited to J. Mendelson and B. Nitze.
 Tracey Amos, Michelle Johnson and Paulisa Moorman are featured on guest vocals.

 Singer Tom Jones covered the song "If I Only Knew" on a single released in 1994.
-It is also featured on Jones' albums The Lead And How To Swing It, and Tom Jones Reloaded: Greatest Hits, a collection of covers.
+It is also featured on Jones' albums The Lead and How to Swing It, and Tom Jones Reloaded: Greatest Hits, a collection of covers.

+The band's self-titled debut studio album was released in 1992.